Transition Year Programme

-The School of Nursing and Midwifery runs a one-week programme for transition year students each year, taking in 50 students.
-To maximise school participation, only one student per school will be accepted onto the programme.
-This Transition Year Programme is offered free of charge.
+The School of Nursing and Midwifery runs a one-week programme for transition year students, taking in 50 students each year.
+To maximise school participation, only one student per school will be accepted onto the programme in the first round of offers.

 The students will spend two days in a classroom setting in our building on D’Olier Street, where they will learn about the professions of nursing and midwifery from our lecturers and students.
 In addition, there will be presentations on the services and supports provided for students of Trinity College.
 A further two days of the programme will be based in our clinical skills labs and teaching rooms based in St James’s Hospital, Dublin 8.
 The final day of the programme will include a tour of the Book of Kells exhibition.

 April 2019: exact dates will be confirmed in September 2018.